Consumer medicine information

 • You are allergic to nirmatrelvir and/or ritonavir or any of the ingredients listed at the end of this leaflet.

-• You are taking any of these medicines.
+• Do not take PAXLOVID if you are taking any of these medicines.
 Taking PAXLOVID with these medicines may cause serious or life-threatening side effects or affect how PAXLOVID work:

-- alfuzosin, silodosin, medicine to treat symptoms of an enlarged prostate
+- alfuzosin, medicine to treat an enlarged prostate

 - ranolazine, medicine to treat chronic chest pain (angina)